-Adoptive parents overwhelmed by the amount of paperwork involved in the process may not consider how important it is to understand how to get a birth certificate.
-But like an adult’s passport or driver’s license, the birth certificate is a key entry point to many of a child’s daily experiences, from enrolling in preschool to seeing a doctor to signing up for Little League.
-Which means that, amidst all of the logistical planning, learning how to get a new birth certificate should be at the top of the list for adoptive parents.
+Adoptive parents overwhelmed by the amount of paperwork confronting them may not consider how important it is to understand how to get a birth certificate.
+But like an adult’s passport or driver’s license, the birth certificate is a key entry point to many of a child’s daily experiences, from enrolling in preschool to seeing a doctor or signing up for Little League.
+Amidst all of the logistical planning adoptive parents must do, learning how to get a new birth certificate should be at the top of their list of priorities.
 Here’s what you need to know about the birth certificate for your newly adopted child.

 READ MORE: The Fatherly Guide to Adoption